Analysis: Plot Analysis

 Cue the dramatic music!
 This is the big emotional climax of the text since Jonas realizes that his father 1) has been lying to him his entire life, and 2) murders babies.
 (You can argue about which one of those is more traumatizing.)
 Anyway, it's also the climax of the book's action, because it sets in motion Jonas's whole "I'm running away!" gig.

 The trip up the hill is suspenseful, as is everything that leads up to the going up the hill, if that makes sense.
 As soon as we hear that Gabriel is to be "released" (which by this point we know equals death), we're in major suspense.
-We don't know if Gabe is going to be killed, if Jonas is going to get caught, if he's going to die…
+We don't know if Gabe is going to be killed, if Jonas is going to get caught, and if he's going to die…

 Once Jonas makes it to the top, it's all downhill from there.
 Hardy har har.
 Depending on your interpretation of the ending, you know at this part that Jonas is either speeding down toward Elsewhere, or he's finally died.

 The conclusion to The Giver is uncertain.
 Either Jonas and Gabriel make it to Elsewhere, or they die freezing in the snow.
-You can check out Shmoop's "What's Up With the Ending?" for some general discussion.
+You can check out our "What's Up With the Ending?" for some general discussion.